-A three-pound turkey breast will feed up to four with everyone having seconds or you can get a smaller one for two.
+A three-pound turkey breast will feed up to four with everyone having seconds or you can get a smaller one for two people.
 Just be sure to make enough stuffing, gravy and other sides.
 If you have a whole turkey, cut out the breasts for this recipe and use the legs and thighs for gravy and a delicious soup, sopa de tortilla, to feed a crowd over the weekend.

 Ingredients for Turkey Breast en Croute